adityababar07/blog-2/README.md

 # blog-2
-this is a study blog
+this is a study blog.